sbabic/swupdate/_sources/overview.txt

 let me search for another solution, based on an application running on Linux:

-Boot loader have limited access to peripherals.
+Boot loaders have limited access to peripherals
 -----------------------------------------------

 Not all peripherals supported by the kernel are